rancher/rke2-docs/docs/install/private_registry.md

 title: "Private Registry Configuration"
 ---

-Containerd can be configured to connect to private registries and use them to pull private images on each node.
+Containerd can be configured to connect to private registries and use them to pull images as needed by the kubelet.

-Upon startup, RKE2 will check to see if a `registries.yaml` file exists at `/etc/rancher/rke2/` and instruct containerd to use any registries defined in the file.
-If you wish to use a private registry, then you will need to create this file as root on each node that will be using the registry.
+Upon startup, RKE2 will check to see if `/etc/rancher/rke2/registries.yaml` exists.
+If so, the registry configuration contained in this file is used when generating the containerd configuration.

+* If you want to use a private registry as a mirror for a public registry such as docker.io, then you will need to configure `registries.yaml` on each node that you want to use the mirror.
+* If your private registry requires authentication, uses custom TLS certificates, or does not use TLS, you will need to configure `registries.yaml` on each node that will pull images from your registry.

 Note that server nodes are schedulable by default.
 If you have not tainted the server nodes and will be running workloads on them, please ensure you also create the `registries.yaml` file on each server as well.

-Configuration in containerd can be used to connect to a private registry with a TLS connection and with registries that enable authentication as well.
-The following section will explain the `registries.yaml` file and give different examples of using private registry configuration in RKE2.

 ## Default Endpoint Fallback